Hovrätt

-The courts of appeal in Sweden was the highest judicial body in Sweden until King Gustav III founded the Supreme Court of Sweden in 1789.
+The courts of appeal in Sweden were the highest judicial body until King Gustav III founded the Supreme Court of Sweden in 1789.
 Today, these courts function mostly as appellate courts.
-They are the second highest general courts in both Sweden and Finland, and both countries have six of them.
+They are the second highest general courts in both Sweden and Finland.
+There are six courts of appeal in Sweden, and five in Finland.

+History

 The first hovrätt, Svea Court of Appeal, was founded 1614 in Stockholm.
-In Finland, then a part of Sweden, the court in Turku was founded in 1623 by Gustavus Adolphus, mainly because it was difficult to travel from Finland to Stockholm.
+In Finland, then part of Sweden, the court in Turku was founded in 1623 by Gustavus Adolphus, mainly because it was difficult to travel from Finland to Stockholm.

 During the imperial era, additional courts of appeal were introduced in order to relieve the original Svea hovrätt.
 Göta Court of Appeal was the second such court in Sweden proper, established in Jönköping in 1634.
-It was preceded by the court in Turku (1623) and the court in Tartu (1630), cities which during this era was part of the dominions of Sweden.
+It was preceded by the court in Turku (1623) and the court in Tartu (1630), cities which during this era were part of the dominions of Sweden.